-Ipsos conducted the National Public Opinion Reference Survey (NPORS) for Pew Research Center using address-based sampling and a push-to-web protocol.
-The survey was fielded June 1, 2020, to Aug.
-11, 2020.
+Ipsos conducted the National Public Opinion Reference Survey (NPORS) for Pew Research Center using address-based sampling and a multimode protocol.
+The survey was fielded May 29, 2021, to August 25, 2021.
 Participants were first mailed an invitation to complete an online survey.
-A paper survey was later mailed to a large subset (79%) of those who did not respond.
-In total, 1,862 respondents completed the survey online and 2,246 respondents completed the paper survey.
-The survey was administered in English and Spanish.1 stratified random sample, with differential probabilities of selection across the mutually exclusive strata.
-Ipsos designed the sample plan with the goal of obtaining in the recruited panel the distribution of age-by-race groups shown in the table to the right.
+A paper survey was later mailed to those who did not respond.
+In total, 1,550 respondents completed the survey online and 2,387 respondents completed the paper survey.
+The survey was administered in English and Spanish.
+The AAPOR Response Rate 1 was 29%.